fboes/blogophon/docs/markdown.md

 For displaying a Codepen example, just put a link to the Codepen page into a single line.
 This will be converted to the corresponding example iFrame.

+### Github Gist

+For displaying a Github Gist, just put a link to the Gist page into a single line.
+This will be converted to the corresponding example script.

 Special characters
 ------------------